- Alkyl halides are organic compounds containing carbon – halogen bond.

 Thus reaction mechanism can be written as

 In the first step, alkyl halide dissociates to form a carbocation and a halide ion.
-The formation of carbocation is a fundamental feature of SN1 mechanism.
+The formation of the carbocation is a fundamental feature of the SN1 mechanism.

 Comparing SN2 vs SN1 mechanism